plone/training/index.rst

 Welcome to Mastering Plone's documentation!
 ===========================================

-This is the documentation for the "Mastering Plone"-Training by Philip Bauer and Patrick Gerken of `starzel.de <http://www.starzel.de>`_.
-It is intended as a three-day course for People new to Plone and can be abridged to two days.
+This is the documentation for the "Mastering Plone"-training by Philip Bauer and Patrick Gerken of `starzel.de <http://www.starzel.de>`_.

+The training is intended as a three-day course for people who are new to Plone.
+It can be abridged to two days.

 Contents: